 (e) When the resident is discharged permanently from the facility, including the location and manner of discharge.

-(2) Staff shall write care notes that are individualized, legible, time and dated chronologically, and signed by the writer.
+(2) Staff shall write care notes that are individualized, legible, timed and dated chronologically, and signed by the writer.

 D. The licensee shall maintain a resident's record for 5 years after the resident is discharged.